gisbelt/gisbelt/README.md

 ### Let's talk about my skills:

-▪️ I'm a frontend developer and web designer.
+▪️ I'm a frontend developer and web designer... or so I try
 ```
-- I'm always learning about CSS3, HTML5, Bootstrap, Javascript, Jquery, Ajax..
+- I'm always learning about CSS3, HTML5, Bootstrap, Tailwind, Javascript, TypeScript, Jquery, Ajax..
-- And nowadays about new technologies like React and VueJs.
+- And nowadays about new technologies like React, NextJs, VueJs, Firebase, MongoDB, etc..
-- I also know a bit about PHP, Laravel, Wordpress, MySql, Figma, Git, Github, AWS and Bash. 🤓
+- I also know a bit about PHP, Laravel, Wordpress, MySql, Git, Github, AWS and Bash. 🤓
-- Plus: I'm VERY good in the world of free software (Linux)
+- Plus: I'm VERY good in the world of Linux
 ```
 ▪️ I SPEAK ENGLISH!
 ```
 - At least at an intermediate level.
 - It's not much but it's honest work 🤪.
 ```
-▪️ And last but not least, please hire me (but you know, remotely). 💁‍♀️
+▪️ And last but not least, let's work together (but you know, remotely). 💁‍♀️

 ### If you wanna know about me in a more formal way, go to my website and contact me.
 - 📍  Web Page: https://gisbeltorres.netlify.app/